iotalambda/iotalambda.github.io/source/_posts/anemic-models-and-deserialization-in-asp-net-core.md

 ```
 and each case is truly deserialized and bound to `myModel` as expected: `HasValue` is `false` in the lattermost scenario.

 There is still a plethora of viewpoints to investigate, but this result is at least slightly encouraging.
 I pushed the code to a [GitHub repo](https://github.com/iotalambda/Lattia).
 In the next part I will discuss the other side of the coin, serialization, and a very related topic, auto-mapping back and forth between models with `Property<>`s and more standard entity classes.
-For clarity, I'll call this <i>endeavour/project</i> "Lattia", since it aims to refine some of the most basic building blocks for anemic APIs 😉.
+For clarity, I´ll call this <i>endeavour/project</i> "Lattia", since it aims to refine some of the most basic building blocks for anemic APIs 😉.